bio

 artist statement

-I consider myself a storyteller at heart.
-My paintings reach out and invite you into the narrative, allowing you intimate glimpses into the incredibly human heart of sapphic love.
-From serene fantasies to stormy longing, from fiery want to icy heartache, each piece is a reminder that our love has always been valid and our stories deserve to be told.
+At my core, I am a storyteller.
+Each painting invites you into a quiet exchange, offering glimpses into the pulse of sapphic intimacy.
+From serene fantasies to stormy longing, from fiery want to aching distance… these are the moments that remind us: our love has always been valid, and our stories deserve to be seen.